Audrey Hepburn

 'How to Steal a Million': Audrey Hepburn and Peter O'Toole

-At the peak of her fame, in 1967, Audrey Hepburn decided to temporarily leave cinema, and after ten years, she starred in several more films.
+At the height of her stardom in 1967, Audrey Hepburn stepped away from Hollywood, returning a decade later for a handful of final films.
 Her last work was a collaboration with Steven Spielberg in the film "Always" (1989).

 Last role of Audrey Hepburn ('Always')